 The importance of YouTube video thumbnails

-Video Thumbnails is the first anchor you use to attract viewers from search results.
+Video Thumbnails are the first anchor you use to attract viewers from search results.
 Once they find one of your videos, you need to attract viewers with high-quality and engaging video thumbnails.

 How can I upload a customized video thumbnail?